Matt Wieters crosses enemy lines for this year's Battle of the Beltway

 The Washington Nationals didn't steal Matt Wieters from the Baltimore Orioles.
 Wieters didn't turn down a big-money offer from the O's to take an even bigger-money offer from the Nats.
 Still, that the four-time All-Star swapped unis makes the Battle of the Beltway even more interesting than it already was.

-Like most interleague rivalries, O's/Nats is more about geography than anything else.
+Like most interleague rivalries, O's-Nats is more about geography than anything else.
 The two teams, whose stadiums are separated by 38 miles, don't play in the same division.
 They don't play in the same league.
 Although they do battle every year, a handful of friendlies does not an intense rivalry make.
 Not on the field anyway.
 As for the front office, well, that's another story.

 Ever since the Nats came to D.C. in 2005, in the process infringing on the O's sacred turf, the relationship between the two ownership groups has been more strained than a five-gallon vat of pulp-free orange juice.
 At the heart of that discord, naturally, is money.
 It's a long and sordid story filled with oodles of legal proceedings that most non-attorney folk (including yours truly) have trouble fully comprehending.
 Here's the condensed version: